Some posts contain compensated links. Please read this disclaimer for more info.

 Smolari Falls, The Highest Waterfall In Macedonia

 If you’re looking for an adventurous trek, it doesn’t get better than the scenic trail in the Southeast of Macedonia, leading to the highest falls in Macedonia- Smolari Falls (38 meters).
 The trail takes hikers on a challenging walk through unpaved, rocky roads and more than 300 stone steps.
-Needless to say, this is a challenging trek, especially in the winter, because it gets quite slippery.
+Needless to say, this is a challenging trek, especially in the winter, because it gets pretty slippery.

 However, suppose you don’t think you’re fit enough, or you don’t want to risk walking on such a slippery trail.
 In that case, you can always head to the Kolesino Falls, another beautiful waterfall located near Smolari.